Happy Bhag Jayegi: Filming and post-production

 The filming process for Happy Bhag Jayegi was completed in March 2016.
 The production's rough cut was edited by the Mumbai-based editor and technician Ninad Khanolkar and the sound mixing was done by Arun Nambiar.
 Co-produced by Rai under his label Colour Yellow Productions and Krishika Lulla of Eros International, the film was made on an estimated budget of ₹200 million.
 Its final cut runs for 126 minutes.
 The international distribution rights for Happy Bhag Jayegi were acquired by Eros International.
 Lulla released a statement discussing the project's "local milieu" and the universal theme; she said the film "brings out flavours of real India [and] highlights intricacies of human emotions and will touch everyone's heart".

 Soundtrack

 The soundtrack for Happy Bhag Jayegi was composed by music director and singer Sohail Sen. The lyrics were written by Mudassar Aziz, with the exception of the song "Gabru Ready To Mingle Hai", which features a rap segment with English lyrics written by Dee MC.
 Harshdeep Kaur, Shahid Mallya, Mika Singh, Neeti Mohan, Tarannum Malik, Danish Sabri, Arijit Singh, and Altamash Faridi provided vocals for the album's songs.
-The love song "Aashiq Tera"—the first track from the album to be released—was accompanied by a music video featuring Penty, Deol, Fazal, and Sheikh.
 The soundtrack was released on 1 August 2016 on the label Eros Music.

-Commentators including Mohar Basu and Devesh Sharma positively reviewed the film's soundtrack and were appreciative of Sen's unique style.
-Mohar Basu, writing for The Times of India, gave the album three and a half stars out of five, said it has an "interesting mix of different styles", and dubbed it "memorable".
-He was particularly impressed by Singh's vocals on "Gabru Ready To Mingle Hai", which he called a "crowd pleaser".
-The view was shared by Sharma, who wrote that Singh sang with an "inherent panache".
-Writing for Filmfare, he called the album "hugely satisfying" and chose Faridi's qawwali-influenced "Aashiq Tera" as the standout track.
-The song was also praised by Tatsam Mukherjee of India Today, who was otherwise critical of Sen's "forgettable" work.
-Although impressed by the vocalists—especially Kaur and Mallya—he dismissed the mediocrity of Sen's compositions.